Welcome to today's edition of the Rush 24-7 podcast.

 There's no economics going on here.

-If there were economics actually ruling this, none of what's happened uh in the last six months with the auto industry would be happening.
+If there were economics actually ruling this, none of what's happened in the last six months with the auto industry would be happening.

-There's not and here's let me let me get even more esoteric with this.
+And here's, let me get even more esoteric with this.

 Unions are collectivist in nature.

-They are deeply political parson partisan.
+They are deeply political partisan.

 And as such, the union leadership, by definition, by structure, is working against the interests of the companies they owe their existence to.